Datchet Village Society has discovered men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or Memorial

 It was originally intended that the War Roll should list the names of all those whose home was in Datchet when they joined up.
 It was also stipulated that married sons living elsewhere should not be included.

-Which criteria were used to decide which men to list on the WWI Memorial?
+How did they decide which men to commemorate on the WWI Memorial?

 Were all the soldiers born here?

 No. Only 14 of the 54 men remembered on the Memorial were born here.

 Were they all living here when they enlisted?

 No. Only 33 were resident when they enlisted.
 Of the 21 others, 11 were living, working or studying elsewhere, including one in Canada.
 Three had married and moved away.
 Three were from families who also had homes in London.
 Two cousins didn’t live here but had an aunt who did.
 And there were two whose only connection was that their wives moved here to live with family while they were away.

 Most did; 49 of the 54 men had family living here during the war.
 Of the remaining five, Ronald Brakspear had been very involved with village life before he moved to Henley; Leslie Nugent had moved into Brakspear’s house; Leonard Groves had worked for Lionel Cust who designed the Memorial; Christopher Nichols was the local bobby; and Robert Adam was a gamekeeper, possibly at Ditton Manor.
 This suggests that the main purpose of the memorial was to honour the loved ones of families living in the village.

 Could servicemen only be recorded on one memorial?